tonykolomeytsev/homebrew-figx/README.md

-# homebrew-figmagic
+# homebrew-figx

-Homebrew cask for the Figmagic tool on macOS.
+Homebrew cask for the FigX tool on macOS.